WordPress on CloudMagnus

 PHP version

 The wizard lets you pick PHP 8.1, 8.2, or 8.3 at site creation.
-You can change it later from the site detail page in the dashboard.
+Change it later from Site Detail → Overview → PHP Version.
+Switches take effect on the next request; no downtime.

 Updates